-Based on the above observations and considerations, we propose a novel real-time network called Fast Bilateral Symmetrical Network (FBSNet), which is designed for effective inference including higher accuracy and faster speed.
-FBSNet adopts a bilateral symmetrical encoder-decoder structure, including a semantic information branch and a spatial detail branch.
-To reduce the weight of the model, we do not use pre-trained models like ResNet~\cite{he2016deep} or VGG~\cite{simonyan2014very} as the backbone in the semantic information branch, but stack our own lightweight modules, named bottleneck residual unit (BRU).
-BRU employs dilated factorized depth-wise separable convolutional layers to deepen the depth of the network and guarantees large receptive fields for extracting features, and obtaining abundant contextual information.
-Meanwhile, the spatial detail branch (SDB) makes an effort to preserve spatial details at a small computational cost with a detail residual module (DRM).
-Moreover, at different stages of the semantic information branch (SIB), we use the channel attention module (CAM) to enhance the long-distance dependencies between channels.
-Because in the encoder stage of the deep network, most of the image semantic information is contained in the channels, which is why the deeper the network, the more channels there are.
-Correspondingly, to make up for the lost detailed information in SIB, we use the spatial attention module (SAM) to generate an attention map for paying attention to the useful spatial information and ignoring useless information like noise in SDB.
-At the end of the two branches, we apply a feature aggregation module (FAM) to combine and enhance the features at the semantic level and the spatial level.
-As shown in Fig.~\ref{Figure 1}, FBSNet obtains a good trade-off between accuracy and inference speed with a smaller model size.
+As we all know, when the depth of the network increases, the transmission of information will become quite difficult.
+At the same time, since the image resolution is down-sampled to a very low level, this will cause a lot of boundary information to be lost and cannot be recovered.
+Therefore, how to prevent information loss is very important.
+Meanwhile, how to make full use of the output features from the two-branch structure is also important.
+Although the aforementioned methods have achieved outstanding results, there is still the possibility of improvement in terms of accuracy and speed.
+Based on the above observations and considerations, we aim to explore a lightweight real-time semantic segmentation model.
+To this end, we propose a novel real-time network called Fast Bilateral Symmetrical Network (FBSNet).
+FBSNet is designed for effective inference, including higher accuracy and faster speed.
+FBSNet adopts a bilateral symmetrical encoder-decoder structure, including a Semantic Information Branch (SIB) and a Spatial Detail Branch (SDB).
+In order to reduce the parameters of the model, we do not use pre-trained models like ResNet~\cite{he2016deep} or VGG~\cite{simonyan2014very} as the backbone of the semantic information branch, but use our specially designed lightweight Bottleneck Residual Unit (BRU) to build this branch.
+BRU employs dilated factorized depth-wise separable convolutional layers to deepen the depth of the network and guarantees large receptive fields for extracting features, thus can drastically distill significant semantic information.
+Meanwhile, the SDB makes an effort to preserve spatial details at a small computational cost with a Detail Residual Module (DRM).
+Moreover, at the different stages of the SIB, we use channel attention modules to enhance the long-distance dependencies between channels.
+Correspondingly, to make up for the lost detailed information in SIB, we use the spatial attention module to generate an attention map for paying attention to the useful spatial information and ignoring useless information like noise in SDB.
+At the end of these two branches, we apply a Feature Aggregation Module (FAM) to combine and enhance the features at both semantic and spatial levels.
+As shown in Fig.~\ref{Figure 1}, our FBSNet achieves a good balance between the accuracy, model size, and inference speed of the model.

-In summary, the contributions of this paper are as follow:
+In summary, the contributions of this paper are as follows: